sean-smith/swsmith.cc/content/posts/fsx-filecache-pcluster.md

 ## 4. Create a Data Repository Association

-Like FSx Lustre, FileCache has the notion of Data Repository Associations (DRA).
+Like FSx Lustre, File Cache has the notion of Data Repository Associations (DRA).
 This allows you to link either an S3 bucket in another region or a NFSv3 based filesystem.
 All the metadata will be imported automatically and files will be lazy loaded into the cache.

 1. Create your DRA like so: